stars-and-signs/stars-and-signs/docs/core_rules/05-traits.md

 ### **Advancing Aspects**

-When an Aspect advances (see Advancement), they gain one rank in a Magical Affinity of their choice.
+When an Aspect advances, they gain one rank in a Magical Affinity of their choice.

 ## **Connections**